brian-provenzano/k3s-raspberry-atomic-pi/README.md

 Quick process:
 - create a k8s secret (base64 encoded)
-- `kubeseal --format yaml <pihole-secrets.yaml >sealed-secrets.yaml --controller-name=sealed-secrets --controller-namespace=sealed-secrets`
+- `kubeseal --format yaml <pihole-secrets.yaml >pihole-sealed.yaml --controller-name=sealed-secrets --controller-namespace=sealed-secrets`
-- `kubectl apply -f sealed-secrets.yaml`
+- `kubectl apply -f pihole-sealed.yaml` (this is done using argocd in this cluster)

 You can commit the sealedsecret to git